-Physical Abuse in Nursing Homes by Staff and Fellow Residents is a Real Problem
+Physical Abuse in Nursing Homes by Staff

 Nursing home physical abuse happens more often than anyone wants to admit.
 Usually because the nursing home staff is not properly checked during the hiring process.
 Many nursing home residents who are victims of nursing home physical abuse will hide this abuse from others.
 They may feel ashamed or feel like it is their fault.
 Nursing home abuse can be hard to identify the signs of nursing home abuse and neglect.
 They may believe that they deserve the treatment or that there is nothing they can do about it.
 They might think staying silent is the best way to make the abuse stop or they may not even realize that their mistreatment is considered abuse.
 It is important that if you, or someone you love, is showing signs of physical abuse, that you consult a nursing home abuse lawyer immediately.

 Nursing Homes Have a Duty to Reduce or Prevent Physical Abuse

 All patients have the right to be free of all forms of abuse, including: violation of Minnesota Nursing Home Bills of Rights physical, sexually and verbal abuse.
 However, what goes on behind closed doors will often include all forms of abuse.
 It comes in many forms including:

 - Seclusion/ Restriction of visitors/ Restriction of access to facilities and to go outdoors

 - Physical harm from rough handling or hitting

 - Unnecessary use of restraints

 - Fellow Resident Left Unsupervised